dcos/dcos-docs/1.8/usage/managing-services/install.md

 menu_order: 000
 ---

-You can install and deploy DC/OS services from a package repository such as the [Mesosphere Universe](/docs/1.8/overview/concepts/#mesosphere-universe) or deploy your own user-created services.
+You can install and deploy DC/OS services from a package repository, such as the [Mesosphere Universe](/docs/1.8/overview/concepts/#mesosphere-universe) or deploy your own user-created services.

 ### In this topic: